forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 ## Conceptual Summary
-Interferons (IFNs) are signalling proteins which induce an antiviral state of the target cells.
+Interferons (IFNs) are signalling proteins which induce an antiviral state in their target cells.
 Interferons also can induce tissue inflammation - either directly or through a cascade of ongoing signals.
 Most interferons can be produced artificially.
-IFNs can be administrated either topically(=locally, e.g. by spray to the respiratory tract or as cream to the skin) or systemically (subcutaneous, intramuscular, intravenously).
+IFNs can be administrated either topically (=locally, e.g. by spray to the respiratory tract or as cream) or systemically (subcutaneous, intramuscular, intravenously).
 Topical administration to the respiratory tract is possible with sprays or with special nebulizers.

-Interferon treatments are very promising to early on inhibit the replication of SARS-CoV-2 viruses in the respiratory tract: Early on administrated interferons of type 1 reduce the Covid mortality by over 75%.
+Interferon treatments inhibit the replication of SARS-CoV-2 viruses in the respiratory tract and thereby if administrated before there are many viruses prevent disease progression: Early on administrated interferons of type 1 reduce the Covid mortality by over 75%.
 When patients are already at advanced disease stage, systemically administrated interferons often have adverse effects on the outcome through increased immune pathology due to the mentioned inflammatory effects.
-For topical application such adverse effects are not observed and even some benefits in mid to advanced disease stages are observed.
+For topical application even some benefits in mid to advanced disease stages are observed.

 ## Summarized Observations